Lee Fowler: Nuneaton Borough

 In June 2018 Fowler was named as the Assistant Manager to Nicky Eaden at Nuneaton Borough F.C.
 The pair had worked together before, when Fowler was a player under Eaden at Kettering.
 When Eaden left the club in November 2018, Fowler was promoted to manager, but he left by mutual consent only two weeks later on 6 December 2018.

 Ilkeston Town

 On 20 December 2018 Fowler was named as Manager at Ilkeston Town F.C.
 He led the team to the Midland Football League Premier Division title with an 8–1 win over Loughborough University F.C. on the last day of the season, beating Walsall Wood F.C. to the title on goal difference.
 He left the club at the end of the season.

 Bradford (Park Avenue)

 On 9 August 2019 it was confirmed, that Marcus Law had been appointed interim manager of Bradford (Park Avenue) A.F.C. with Fowler as his interim assistant manager.
 The duo was replaced on 30 September 2019.

 Radcliffe

 In February 2020 he was appointed manager of Radcliffe.

 Flint Town United

 In June 2022 he was appointed manager of Flint Town United.
+In March 2026 he took on the role of Director of Football at the club, with Steve Evans becoming first team manager.
+In September 2026 he was sacked by the club afer a poor start to the season.